Best Orthopedic Hospital in Hyderabad, India | Expert Ortho & Spine Care

 Orthopaedic Consultant, Trauma, Shoulder and Knee Arthroscopic Surgeon, Hip and Knee Joint Replacement Specialist

-He is a specialist in diagnosing, managing, treating problems and performing procedures related to Complex and Failed Traumas, Non-Union and Malunion Fractures, Joint Replacements, Revision Surgeries, Geriatric Trauma Surgeries, Spine Problems, Foot and Ankle Problems, Knee and Shoulder Pain, Sports Injuries, Arthritis etc.
+Specialist in diagnosing, managing, treating problems and performing procedures related to Complex and Failed Traumas, Non-Union and Malunion Fractures, Joint Replacements, Revision Surgeries, Geriatric Trauma Surgeries, Spine Problems, Foot and Ankle Problems, Knee and Shoulder Pain, Sports Injuries, Arthritis etc.

 Struggling with chronic pain and swelling in your joints, dealing with a broken bone or injury, facing back pain, numbness or tingling in your hands, severe sports injuries or seeking treatment for rheumatoid arthritis, osteoarthritis, rotator cuff injuries, meniscus tear, torn ligaments (ACL & MCL), herniated disc problems, scoliosis, bone tumours, bone infections, tendonitis, bursitis, tennis elbow, hip dysplasia, compound fractures, multiple fractures, we provide evidence-based treatment tailored to your needs.
 Our team of skilled and experienced orthopaedic doctors, sports medicine physician, orthopaedic surgeon provides comprehensive and compassionate care for geriatric, adult and pediatric patients.